PajoHack/Booking-System-PP4/README.md

 The reservation page, accessible only to registered users, presents a booking form with an accompanying guide on how to fill it out.
 As the user inputs their details, a script diligently checks the availability of the requested tables.
 The form incorporates an intelligent validation system, eliminating the possibility of selecting past dates and ensuring that the number of guests does not surpass the capacity of the chosen tables.
 Furthermore, each table becomes available for new reservations two hours after the start of the previous booking.
 Only when all these checks are satisfied does the form's submission button become enabled, ensuring a smooth and error-free reservation experience.

+The form utilized for creating bookings also serves the purpose of editing existing ones.
+Depending on the context, the title dynamically adjusts from "Make a Reservation" to "Edit - Booking".
+The form is pre-populates with the user's current selection for a more intuitive editing experience.
+Additionally, the form feedback is context-aware; if a user attempts to edit a booking for a table they've already reserved, the form will display "You have already booked Table 8 for the chosen date & time," instead of the generic "Table not available" message.

 ![Screenshot of the booking form](documentation/booking-form.png)

 This message is displayed when the table is available and all necessary information is provided.